By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 A counselor can have outside interests.
 We can and should do other activates.
 But when the lines between therapy and those other topics get blurry, there are lots of risks to clients.
 Maybe my Blogging class needs to be taught at the adult education school and the Bible study needs to take place in a church or someone’s home?
 Then the two roles are kept separate.

 By the way, any therapist that tries to bill an insurance company for these other activates under the guise of them being “therapeutic” is probably headed for big trouble.

-The role of the counselor or therapists is to help you get over, recover from, or reduce the symptoms of a particular emotional, mental or behavioral problem.
+The role of the counselor or therapist is to help you get over, recover from, or reduce the symptoms of a particular emotional, mental, or behavioral problem.
 This role conflict becomes a problem when a therapist starts signing people up for a yoga class.

 Sure any therapist can have another interest.
 Say the therapist likes to play baseball and they start a Saturday baseball team.
 Is this therapy and should they be doing this with their therapy clients?

 If I was working with a group of severely impaired people, those with no friends and no jobs, a weekly trip to the park to play baseball could be therapeutic.
 I could teach them how to take turns, follow the rules, and how to resolve differences.
 We could even do some work on social skills, picking a team captain, how to talk with each other, and so on.